nailsmakingmachine/www.nailsmakingmachine.com/README.md

-# Indian Nail Machine - Official Website
+# Nails Making Machine - Official Website

 Welcome to the official website repository for **Nails Making Machine**, a leading manufacturer of high-speed automatic nail making and binding wire machinery based in Rajkot, Gujarat.